HannachiHassen/SDLC-Interview-Questions/README.md

 ## What is beta testing?
 Beta testing is testing an application when development and testing are essentially completed, and final bugs and problems need to be found before the final release.
 Beta testing is typically performed by end-users or others, not programmers, software engineers, or test engineers.

-## What is Traceability matrix?
+## What is data driven testing
-The requirements specified by the users in the business requirement document may not be exactly translated into a functional specification.
-There will be a trace on between functional specification and business requirements.
-It is done on a one-to-one basis.
-This helps finding the gap between the documents.
-These gaps are the closed by the author of the Functional specifications (FS) or deferred after discussions

-Testers should understand these gaps and use them after getting this signed off from the author of the FS.
-The final FS form may vary from the original
+Data driven testing is an automation testing framework, which tests the different input values on the AUT.
+These values are read directly from the data files.
+The data files may include csv files, excel files, data pools and many more

 ## What is configuration management?
 Configuration management (CM) covers the tools and processes used to control, coordinate and track code, requirements, documentation, problems, change requests, designs, tools, compilers, libraries, patches, changes made to them and who makes the changes